Discover all the tax services we offer

 The IRS generally considers retirement plans to be trusts.
 Many foreign retirement plans are non-qualified plans, and can also be classified as foreign trusts subject to Form 3520 reporting

 In many cases, the filing of Form 3520-A will go hand in hand with Form 3520.
-Form 3520-A is needed if a foreign trust exists with a US owner, and a US beneficiary receives a distribution from a foreign trust.
-The foreign trust must furnish the required annual statements; otherwise, the US owner or beneficiary must complete and attach Form 3520-A to its Form 3520.
+Form 3520-A is needed if a foreign trust exists with a US owner.
+The foreign trust must furnish the required annual statements.
+If the foreign trust can’t or won’t file Form 3520-A, is it the responsibility of the US owner or beneficiary to complete and attach Form 3520-A to its Form 3520.
+This Form 3520-A is technically known as a Substitute Form 3520-A.

 Check out these examples to know how the requirements are triggered and more about Form 3520 instructions.